TheMariday/marimapper/README.md

 ## Step 3: Run the LED latency checker (recommended)
 After writing or choosing your backend, place one of your addressable LEDs in front of your camera and run `python scripts/latency_check.py`

-This checks that your backend is working properly and benchmarks the latency which will be useful later.
+Once complete, the recommended latency will be listed in the console in milliseconds.

-Once the latency check has finished, the recommended latency will be listed in the console in milliseconds.
+This can be used in the following steps using the `--latency` argument.

 Run `python scripts/latency_check.py --help` to list the optional parameters